Canada Enrollment Agreement

 You are entitled to an exact copy of the agreement, University catalog, and any other papers you sign.
 You are required to sign a statement acknowledging receipt of those.

 If you have not started training, you may cancel this contract by providing written notice of such cancellation to the University at its address shown on the contract.
-The notice must be postmarked no later than midnight of the seventh business day (excluding Sundays and holidays) following your signing this contract or the written notice may be hand delivered to the University within that time.
+The notice must be postmarked no later than midnight of the third business day (excluding Sundays and holidays) following your signing this contract or the written notice may be hand delivered to the University within that time.
 In event of dispute over timely notice, the burden to prove service rests on the applicant.

 The University will not be liable in cases where the University is unable to fulfill any services because of fire, natural disaster, national emergency, pandemic, act of government, acts of war or terrorism, failure of suppliers or subcontractors, labor disputes or any other reasons which are beyond the University's control.